nikitavoloboev/data/focusing/rules.md

 ## Focus
 - Be very aggressive in cutting any kind of distractions when working.
 - Look at where I spend my time in Timing and cut those out with Focus and scripts.
+- Change location.
+Work from different places.
+- Use one screen when coding.
+Much easier to context switch.

 ## Licensing
 - License my own code under MIT.